Top 9 Ways to Support Your Partner with Bipolar Disorderby Eileen Bailey Health Writer

 Watch for triggers and behavior changes

-Watch for clues of upcoming changes to your partner’s mood or frame of mind.
-You are in the best position to recognize the signs and help them identify and understand them.
+Watch for clues or telltales of changes in your partner’s mood or frame of mind.
+As a partner or loved one, you are in the best position to recognize the signs and help him or her identify and understand them.
+Keep a notebook and chart moods and episodes to identify a pattern your partner can use during his journey back to wellness.